 Note that you cannot use these passes for shared lounges (such as the one in Los Angeles) or associated partner lounges (such as Emirates lounges).

-Whilst the annual fees differ, other perks such as sign-up bonuses, ongoing points earning through spending and trip protection do also, so it is worth clicking through to decide which offers the best value to your circumstances.
+Whilst the annual fees differ, other perks such as sign-up bonuses, ongoing points earn through spending and trip protection do also, so it is worth clicking through to decide which offers the best value to your circumstances.

 Your cabin class of travel and frequent flyer status dictates which lounges you have entry to.
-Obviously, Business and First Class Qantas and partner airline passengers have access to Qantas lounges before eligible flights.
+Obviously, Business and First Class Qantas and partner airline passengers have access to Qantas and partner lounges before eligible flights.

 Members with Qantas Gold or oneworld Sapphire status and higher also get automatic access to Qantas Clubs and International Business Lounges.
 So does buying a Qantas Club membership.